 School of Life

-Though not part of my formal academic training, I do consider my year backpacking around the world to the Netherlands, Kenya, Rwanda, Thailand, Laos, Cambodia, Singapore, Indonesia, and New Zealand as one of my most valuable learning experiences.
-I have also traveled throughout the years to Japan, the islands of Hawaii, Hong Kong, the Philippines, South Korea, Italy, Costa Rica, and Peru.
-These experiences have introduced me to new lands and new cultures which have broadened my understanding of the human experience.
-During my travels, I not only try to appreciate the sights but also try to learn about the people, the history, and the culture of the places I visit.
-I plan to continue to use travel as a way to expand my understanding of different cultural viewpoints and lifestyles.
+Though not part of my formal academic training, I do consider my year backpacking solo around the world to the Netherlands, Kenya, Rwanda, Thailand, Laos, Cambodia, Singapore, Indonesia, and New Zealand as one of my most valuable learning experiences.
+I have also traveled throughout the years to Japan, the islands of Hawaii, the U.S. Virgin Islands, Hong Kong, the Philippines, Mexico, South Korea, Italy, Costa Rica, and Peru.
+I have also lived on the West Coast and the East Coast and have traveled to the states around and between these two coasts.